Use this annual as a colorful groundcover or a trailing plant in containers.

-These plants grew up in the arid Australian outback environment, so they have little problem dealing with summer heat and drought.
-Fan flowers will not tolerate wet soil.
-If you plan to plant them in a mixed container or hanging basket, use a general-purpose potting mix that will drain freely.
+These plants come from the arid Australian outback environment, so they have little problem dealing with summer heat and drought.
+However, fan flowers will not tolerate wet soil.
+If you plan to plant them in a container or hanging basket, use a general-purpose potting mix that will drain freely.

 Plant scaevola in full sun.
-These tough plants relish the hot, dry weather of summer and put on their best displays in the heat.
-Their thick and fleshy foliage has also adapted to drought, retaining water for those dry spells.
+These tough plants thrive in the hot, dry weather of summer and put on their best displays in the heat.
+Their thick, fleshy foliage has also adapted to drought, retaining water for those dry spells.

 Fan flowers don't require much maintenance.
 There is no need to worry about deadheading spent blooms.
 They may benefit from a pinch early on to encourage branching at the base.
 Few pests bother scaevola, but keep an eye out for aphids, thrips, or whiteflies that may occasionally appear.